 Of course, things can get more involved – for example, if you’re collecting leads, allowing users to upload images, or pushing consumers down a specific path/funnel.

-Now that we have a basic idea behind how automated conversations work, let’s explore why these experiences can be engaging for consumers.
+Now that we have a basic idea of how automated conversations work, let’s explore why these experiences can be engaging for consumers.

 Part 3: Why Does Conversational Advertising Work?